ADennis450/JavaFramework/README.md

 # JavaFramework

-This is a basic Java Selenium-Cucumber framework I created for fun
+This is a basic Java Selenium-Cucumber front-end test automation framework I created for fun

 Quick set up instructions